Kavajë: Sports

 The small town of Kavajë has a storied history associated with the game of football in Albania.

 Hometown club Besa, which was founded in 1925, has for decades produced talents for the National Team in all youth and senior levels.
 In 1973, Besa gained fame for being the first Albanian football club to move into the second round of the UEFA Cup Winner's Cup.
 Two years prior Besa had been a Balkans Cup finalist, where they lost to Greek side Panionios 2–3 on aggregate.
 In the competition Besa won Group A against FK Crvenka and Veliko Tarnovo.

 The club has won two Albanian Cup titles having appeared in the final eight times.
 They have placed as Superliga runners-up twice and have established third-place a total of eleven times.
 Some of the most memorable matches are the 9–1 win over Flamurtari in 1937, the 12–0 win over Elbasani in 1945, the 11–0 win over Apolonia in 1965 and the 7–1 win versus Sk Tirana in 1992.

 Besa is also a winner of six different cups.
 In 1946 it won the "Kryesia e Federatës Sportive" Cup, in 1953 and 1957 it won the "Bashkimet Profesionale të Shqipërisë" Cup, in 1961 and 1963 it won the "Gazeta Sporti" Cup, in 1965 it won the "Gazeta Bashkimi" Cup.
 Youth team Besa U-19 has been crowned Albanian champions twice, in the 1992–1993 and 2008–2009 seasons.
 The U-17 team was most recently crowned champions in 2018.

-Throughout its history Besa has competed in international tournaments and friendlies against such clubs as Sarajevo, Odra Opole, Dynamo Berlin, Progresul, Veliko Tarnovo, Crvenka, Panionios, Fremad Amager, Hibernian, Pas Ioannina, Bezanija, Litex Lovech, Ethnikos Achnas, Grasshopper Zürich, Olympiacos.
+Throughout its history Besa has competed in international tournaments and friendlies against such clubs as Sarajevo, Odra Opole, Dynamo Berlin, Progresul, Veliko Tarnovo, Crvenka, Panionios, Fremad Amager, Hibernian, PAS Giannina, Bezanija, Litex Lovech, Ethnikos Achnas, Grasshopper Zürich, Olympiacos.

 The former district region of Kavajë has three other professional football clubs: Egnatia Rrogozhinë, Golemi FC and Luzi United.